Cannabis and mental health

 far more mistakes, both major and minor, than when they had not

 smoked cannabis.
-As you can imagine, the pilots were tested in
+The pilots were tested in flight simulators,

-24 hours, even when the pilot had no sense at all of being 'high'.
+when the pilot had no sense at all of being 'high'.
+It concluded

-It concluded "Most of us, with this evidence, would not want to fly
+"Most of us, with this evidence, would not want to fly with a pilot

-with a pilot who had smoked cannabis within the last day or
+who had smoked cannabis within the last day or so".

 In New Zealand, researchers found that those